Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Selected/Focus.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that is called whenever the module is focused, this is when it is interacted with from the bomb face level and this module's children can be selected\.
+Gets the `System.Action` that is called whenever the module is focused, this is when it is interacted with from the bomb face level and this module's children can be selected\.

 ```csharp